iclanzan/SMTP/readme.txt

 === SMTP ===
-Contributors: hel.io
+Contributors: hel.io, qrawl
 Donate link: http://hel.io/donate/
 Tags: smtp, email, mail, wp_mail, mailer, phpmailer Requires at least: 3.0
-Tested up to: 3.3.2
+Tested up to: 3.9.1
-Stable tag: 1.1.2
+Stable tag: 1.2

 Allows you to configure and use a SMTP server (such as Gmail) for sending emails.